yujie1219/MyNote/src/front/README.md

 - [X] Refact the Show Example part, separate it to a independent component.

+- [X] Complete the functions of adding examples.

-- [] Complete the functions of adding examples and add vocabularyTypes.
+- [ ] Complete the functions of adding translations.

-- [] Add the right-click menu to realize the function of deleting examples.
+- [ ] Add the right-click menu to realize the function of deleting examples.

-- [] Fix the bug when the searching vocabulary change, the state property will not change.
+- [ ] Fix the bug when the searching vocabulary change, the state property will not change.